huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 *Data space*

-- **Data space name:** This is the short name of you data space that request the transfer.
+- **Data space name:** This is the short name of your data space that request the transfer.

 - **Data space leader:** This is the name of the data space leader.